spandian-godaddy/vps4/README.md

 ### Test/Stage

 Test and Stage deployment are triggered by a checkin to the master branch and does not require manual interaction.
+If needed a deployment can still be initiated manually by executing the **test-stage** jenkins job.

 ### Prod